-Under the patronage of EXARC, three members joined in a 1 year Culture 2000 project called "Delphi".
+Under the patronage of EXARC, three members joined in a one year Culture 2000 project called "Delphi".
 It existed of three components, each in its own

 EXARC supports its membership by organising small-scale collaborations and international partnerships, often with the help of significant European Union grants.
 Our projects raise the profile of the participants and allow other members to benefit from their experience.